All Episodes

 The Israelis did not bomb a funeral procession.

-So Zogby out there on Larry King Alive spinning Hezbollah propaganda, and repeating a false report from Al Reuters.
+So Zogby out there on Larry King Alive spinning Hezbollah propaganda, repeating a false report from Al Reuters.

-And why didn't his editors catch it?
+And why didn't his editors catch it, meaning the fraudulent photography?

 Well, he's in a competitive news environment.